 This training resource now has nine related chapters.
 The format is very simple for each one.
 Please note that some chapters have been updated more recently than others.

 It is written for people who do not have a scientific background or medical training.

 - Some of the sessions are very short, and have simple questions.
-This is so that anyone can start learning about treatment, and in turn pass that information on to others.
+This is so that anyone can start learning about HIV treatment ART), and in turn pass that information on to others.

-- The material has been written in a way that makes it easier for you to then explain the information again to other people without a medical background.
+- The material has been written in a way that makes it easier to then explain the information again to other people without a medical background.

 - Understanding and completing this course will give a good grasp of 90% of the issues involved in HIV and treatment.